Dark sector searches with high-intensity positron beams in the CERN North Area: Introduction

+All limits presented in this proposal are evaluated under the background-free hypothesis.
+More detailed simulations will be performed in future studies, once the feasibility and the maximum achievable intensity of the beam line have been clarified.

+The exclusion limits obtained will complement those of the BDF-SHiP program \cite{SHiP:2015vad}, both in terms of model constraints and the coverage of the energy–coupling parameter space.

-Using a positron beam with a momentum of 80-100 GeV, NA62 will also be able of measuring the hadronic cross section in the $\sqrt{s}$ range from 280 to 300 MeV , in which measurements at circular colliders are affected by particularly large statistical uncertainties.
+Using a positron beam with a momentum of 80–100~GeV, NA62e+ will also be able to measure the hadronic cross section in the $\sqrt{s}$ range up to 300~MeV, where measurements at circular colliders suffer from particularly large statistical and systematic uncertainties.
 These cross sections, particularly $\sigma (e^+e^- \to \pi^+\pi^-)$, are well-known to be crucial theoretical inputs for the prediction of $(g-2)_\mu$.

-By adjusting the positron beam to a slightly lower momentum of $\sim$45 GeV, the NA62 experiment will be able to make precise measurements of the cross section for $e^+e^- \to \mu^+\mu^-$, which has been proposed as a muon production scheme for the muon collider~\cite{Antonelli:2015nla}.
-Additionally, during a dedicated run using a multi-target system and an upstream tracker, NA62 could potentially achieve the first observation of true muonium atoms, using techniques similar to the ones in~\cite{h4}.
+By adjusting the positron beam to a slightly lower momentum of $\sim$45 GeV, the NA62e+ experiment will be able to make precise measurements of the cross section for $e^+e^- \to \mu^+\mu^-$, which has been proposed as a muon production scheme for the muon collider~\cite{Antonelli:2015nla}.
+Additionally, during a dedicated run using a multi-target system and an upstream tracker, NA62e+ could potentially achieve the first observation of true muonium atoms, using techniques similar to the ones in~\cite{h4}.